React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 }

-When to use: Generating accessible IDs for form elements and ARIA attributes.
+When to use: Generating accessible IDs for form elements and ARIA attributes, especially in server-rendered apps.

 9. useTransition